mcadamm4/Delock/README.md

 2 - Rename your fork using the format

-    2017-ca400-YOUR_NAME
+    2017-ca400-USERNAME

-replacing `YOUR_NAME` with your School of Computing login name.
+replacing `USERNAME` with your School of Computing login name.

 For example, if Stephen Blott were to be doing a fourth-year project, he would rename his repo as: